 this SHIRT ︎︎︎

-honors the long arc of the archives, marking moments from Philadelphia queer Asian history and friendship and protest.
-Sales collected funds in support of Wilcox Archives at the William Way LGBT Community Center, as well as Save Chinatown Coalition's manifold creative efforts to stop the development of 76 Place.
+Sales from our first and second edition printings supported the Wilcox Archives at the William Way LGBT Community Center, as well as Save Chinatown Coalition's manifold creative efforts to stop the development of 76 Place.
 Proceeds raised totaled over $4,000.

-We designed the Friendship Arch tee on the occassion of the Rami George’s public art project AND INTO THE STREETS, curated by Jameson Paige, celebrating Philadelphia’s queer cultural memory.
+We designed the Friendship Arch tee on the occasion of the Rami George’s public art project AND INTO THE STREETS, curated by Jameson Paige, celebrating Philadelphia’s queer cultural memory.
 Shirts were printed locally in Philadelphia by Latziyela Prints.

 this PAMPHLET ︎︎︎